Fertility treatment explained

 Treatment with donor eggs may be needed when:

-- a woman doesn’t produce eggs or her eggs are of low quality.
-This may be due to age or premature menopause (ovarian failure)
+• a person doesn’t produce eggs, or their eggs are of low quality.
+This may be due to age or premature menopause (premature ovarian failure)

-- there is a high risk of the woman passing on a genetic disease or abnormality to a child.
+• there is a high risk of the person passing on a genetic disease or abnormality to a child

 Donor embryos

 Donor embryos can be used if a person or couple requires both donor sperm and donor eggs to achieve a pregnancy.
-Although rare, some people who have frozen embryos that they don’t need, choose to donate them for someone else to use.
-The recipient woman takes hormones in preparation for the embryo transfer and when she is ready, embryos are thawed and transferred to her uterus.
+Although rare, some people who have frozen embryos that they don’t intend to use, can choose to donate them for someone else to use.

 You can find out more about donor conception here.